Cuisinart vs KitchenAid

 Did they make it into our top 15 semi-finals ?

-Both the KitchenAid 3 speed and Cuisinart CSB-75 made it into our entry level section.
+Both the KitchenAid 3 speed and Cuisinart CSB-75 made it into our entry level section in 2020, but now KitchenAid have brought out a clever new variable model ( see our review here ).
 They both also have models that compete well with the mid range Braun, Breville and Kenwood mid winners, but they didn’t make it into the final set.
 For cordless, the KitchenAid Artisan is the best cordless model we have found, and features with Bamix and Waring in the finals of the professional hand blender section.
 (We have to say though, that if we were to choose a corded model in that set, the Bamix immersion blender is in a class of it’s own, but KitchenAid 5 speed corded model would have been our next favourite.)

 The lovely Nigella ( Lawson) has loved using a Cuisinart hand blender in the past ( see our blog on celebrity chefs), I wonder what she is using now?
 John Whaite ( Great British Bake off champion ), on the other hand loves his cordless Kitchenaid.